storesafe/cordova-sqlite-storage/README.md

   - No background processing
   - Database close and delete operations not yet implemented
   - Not all Windows CPU targets are supported by automatic installation
+  - Does not work properly with Cordova CLI due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
+Please install using [litehelpers / cordova-windows_allcpufix](https://github.com/litehelpers/cordova-windows_allcpufix) and `plugman` as described below.
 - Status for the other target platforms:
   - Android: now using the [sqlite4java](https://code.google.com/p/sqlite4java/) library (sqlite `3.8.7` embedded)
   - iOS: sqlite `3.8.9` embedded